Samuele Parlati

-In February 2023, during a Serie C game against Giugliano, he became one of the few outfield players to ever have saved a penalty kick while playing in goal.
+In February 2023, during a Serie C game against Giugliano, he became one of the several outfield players to have ever saved a penalty kick while playing in goal.

 Club career

 Early career and Ascoli

 Born in Gallipoli, Parlati started his playing career at local clubs Taviano and Gallipoli, before entering the youth sector of Lecce in 2011, and then joining Ascoli in 2015.
 The following year, he took part with Ascoli's under-19 squad in the Torneo di Viareggio.

 Paganese (loan)

 After signing a pre-contract with Ascoli, in August 2016 Parlati was sent out on a season-long loan to Lega Pro side Paganese.
 He made his league debut for the club on 4 September 2016, starting in a 2–1 loss to Matera.
 On 19 April 2017, he scored his first professional goal, coming off the bench and rounding up a 0–4 league win over Taranto.

 At the end of the season, in May 2017, he signed his first professional contract with Ascoli, penning a three-year deal.